Railsmania/scripts/foundation/terminal/7_essential_rails_command_tools.md

 Let's create a simple Rails application to step through each of these commands in context.

 # rails new
-This is achieved with the 'rails new' command.
+Creating a new Rails application is as easy as calling the 'rails new' command.
 For instance
 ```
 rails new commandsapp
 ```

-'rails new' autogenerates a default project.
-It will set you up with what seems like a huge amount of stuff for such a tiny command!
-You've got the entire Rails directory structure now with all the code you need to run our simple application right out of the box.
+'rails new' autogenerates a default project with the name you provide in the parameter.
+You've got the entire Rails directory structure now with all the code you need to run a simple application right out of the box.

 This command also has several options you can play with.
 ```
 rails new --help
 ```

 All commands can run with -h or --help to list more information.
-Please feel free to experiment with them.

 # rails server